 conservation evaluation, and biodiversity research.
 Active collaborators

-Des Thompson (Edinburgh), and John-Arvid Grytnes (Bergen).
+include Des Thompson (Edinburgh) and John-Arvid Grytnes (Bergen).

 Impacts of recent climate change on ecological systems, particularly

 alpine systems.
-Collaobrators include Des Thompson (Edinburgh),
+Collaborators include Des Thompson (Edinburgh),

-Sarah Woodin and Louise Ross (Aberdeen), Gordon Rothero (Dunoon),
+Gordon Rothero (Dunoon),

-David Long (Edinburgh), and John-Arvid Grytnes (Bergen).
+David Long (Edinburgh), Dave Genney (Inverness), and John-Arvid Grytnes (Bergen).